adelevie/wut/README.md

 # wut

 A small Javascript templating library.
-Probably not very useful in the real world, but it works, and was a joy to build.

-Templates, written in Javascript.
+Don't write Javascript in your templates, write your templates in Javascript.

 Usage: